Frequently Asked Questions

 Many also prefer or require students to work two five-hour days (when 10 hours a week is required) rather than a few hours each day.
 Before you accept a placement offer, discuss scheduling expectations with the site supervisor.

-Absent a significant hardship, we do not permit students who accept an offer to drop the externship at any time.
+Absent a significant hardship, we do not permit students who accept an offer to withdraw from the externship at any time.
+In the event of a significant hardship, the student must contact Professor Kerew and express permission to withdraw.

-If it is determined that an externship must be dropped, explicit approval of a faculty co-director also is required and a Letter of Reprimand will go into your permanent file.
+If it is determined that an externship must be dropped, absent a significant hardship, a Letter of Reprimand will go into the student's permanent file.
 Students who drop an externship will receive no academic credit and cannot reapply in the future.